tduyng/tduyng.github.io/content/privacy/_index.md

 toc = true
 +++

-## The short version
+## What analytics I collect

 I don't collect personal data.
 No IP addresses, no tracking across sessions, no cookies.

-Comments are handled by [giscus](https://giscus.app/) via GitHub.
-I use self-hosted [Umami](https://umami.is/) for basic analytics (page views, referrers) - fully GDPR compliant.
+To improve the site, I use self-hosted [Umami](https://umami.is/) for basic analytics (page views, referrers) - fully GDPR compliant, That track these non-personal metrics:

-That's it.

-## What analytics I collect

-To improve the site, I track these non-personal metrics:

 - Which pages you visit
 - Where you came from (referrer)